aditya423/JAVA/DAILY ACTIVITY/Exception Handling/README.md

 - [x] IOException
 - [x] SQLException
 2. Unchecked (Run Time Exception)
-- [ ] ArithmeticException
--  dividing number by zero
+- [ ] ArithmeticException -------------> dividing number by zero
-- [ ] NullPointerException
-- array length is 5 but trying to access 8th element
+- [ ] NullPointerException ------------> array length is 5 but trying to access 8th element
-- [ ] ArrayIndexOutOfBoundsException
-- initialising the variable with null value
+- [ ] ArrayIndexOutOfBoundsException --> initialising the variable with null value
-- [ ] NumberFormatException
+- [ ] NumberFormatException -----------> convert a string with an incorrect format to a numeric value
-- int b = Integer.parseInt("Hello")

 # How to Handle Exceptions
 1. try ------> the situation where the chances of application crash there